 - PLACEMENT LOCATION: Communities around northern Phnom Penh & on Silk Island

 - ROLE: To work in the field of health care and provide basic health services to the local island community

 - START DATES: Flexible

-The goal of the Public Health program is to provide crucial health care services and ensure that disadvantaged people receive the treatment they would otherwise not be able to access or be able to afford.
-Not only will you gain meaningful experience and skills at the project, you will be providing an invaluable service to the community.
+The goal of the Public Health program is to provide crucial healthcare services and ensure that disadvantaged people receive the treatment they would otherwise not be able to access or be able to afford.
+Not only will you be gaining meaningful experience and skills at the project, you will be providing an invaluable service to the community.

 Your Role on the Public Health Project in Cambodia

 You will work alongside a public health coordinator during your project.
 All coordinators have a medical background, speak Khmer and have good English skills.
 This will make it easy for you to communicate with locals, review patients' conditions, provide advice, and when necessary, medication.

 For project work you will visit local communities, child care centres, schools, and a centre for disabled children.
 You work will include providing basic health services and education on illness prevention and the spread of disease.
 You may also conduct home visits to provide these healthcare services.